Why does early menopause affect fertility?

 There are several ways to access this support.
 All fertility clinics must offer you the opportunity to talk to a counsellor.
 Some will also give you the chance to talk to other patients who have had similar treatments.

-Charity supporting women who have had a premature menopause.
+And the Daisy Network charity is a great resource for supporting women who have had a premature menopause.